We are a middle aged married couple with 2 dogs. This is not our first stab at rebuilding a boat, but it is definitely our biggest attempt.

 We commonly tell people that our girls were potty trained on boats, which is actually true, we have done everything from Pirate themed birthday parties on small islands to, learning how to bake bread in a pan on a 2 burner stove,

-and although they are now teenagers and find that our boating lifestyle interferes with their social lives, they are true boaters themselves, each in their own way, and if we have given them nothing else, we have still succeeded.Everything that we have learnt, has given us the exaggerated optimism to tackle Akupara.
+and although they are now gone off to start their new adult lives, they are true boaters themselves, each in their own way, and if we have given them nothing else, we have still succeeded.Everything that we have learnt, has given us the exaggerated optimism to tackle Akupara.
 Hopefully, we have gained enough knowledge and are not too delusional.
 We have had a lot of advice and a lot of help from a lot of people over the years, and some of it was actually solicited ;-).
 We have boated and sailed in little lakes in Northern Ontario, the Great Lakes, including delivering our Tahiti Ketch from Southern Ontario up to Northern Ontario a 450 nautical mile trip, which we nicknamed the “Chicken Wire and Duct Tape Cruise” which should tell you a lot!
 We have run aground in the pitch black of night the first time we tried night navigation, we have been adrift in a 14′ power boat without a functioning engine in a storm, which led to sailing in the first place, and a rescue from the Ontario Provincial Police.
 We have been beaten up by Great Lakes gales, including a knockdown.
 I have been beaten up in gales on a 1450 nautical mile offshore delivery from Vancouver to Southern California on a friends boat, and if it wasn’t for rum, all of these incidents could have potentially put a stop to boating forever!
 But alas, every time we sell a boat and tell ourselves we are taking some time off, we inevitably, very shortly thereafter, are on to our next project.
 The call of the sea (or the Rum) is just too strong!

 I’m Andrea otherwise known as The Admiral.
 I had no boating experience until I met my husband.
 Boats and traveling on water is in his soul and for the past sixteen years I have been a partner on that path.
 I originally come from a small city in Northern Ontario and have lived in Vancouver BC for the past eight years.